JCBucio/MagnetoPy/README.md

 ## Installation
 Download the [zip file](https://github.com/JCBucio/MagnetoPy/archive/refs/heads/main.zip) or use `git clone` to clone the repository to a working directory (e.g., `/Users/jcbucio/MagnetoPy/`).
 All scripts will be run from this directory, and all new files will be generated here.

+- **Important:** To get the `magnetopy.exe` file please contact me to jcbucio.geo@gmail.com, withot this file you will have to install the dependencies and run the program with the `magnetopy.py` file.

-From the files that will get downloaded, you only need the `magnetopy.exe` file.
-You can put this file wherever you want in your filesystem, you can add it to your desktop for convenience purposes.
+Once you have the executable file you can put it wherever you want in your filesystem, you can add it to your desktop for convenience purposes.
 The rest of the files are the source code of the program.

 ## Usage for Windows
 To check if *MagnetoPy* was installed correctly, simply double click the `magnetopy.exe` file or run the following command from the working directory where the program is located: